aiven/aiven-docs/docs/products/postgresql/howto/connect-psql.md

 ## Prerequisites

-For this example you\'ll need `psql` already installed on your computer
+For this example you'll need `psql` already installed on your computer

 ## Connect to PostgreSQL